White Dwarfs in Globular Clusters: White Dwarf Formation and Evolution

 \subsection{Binary Evolution}

-Empirical evidence based on field white dwarfs, for which spectroscopic mass estimates are available, indicates that only a fraction of the order of 10\% has masses below 0.45\,M$_\odot$, which is the limiting mass required to remove the electronic degeneracy and to ignite helium-core burning via the helium-core flash (\cite{Cast06}).
-These helium-core white dwarfs are generally considered to be the aftermath of binary star evolution, since single stars with such low masses are not expected to evolve to the white dwarf cooling sequence within a Hubble time.
-These objects underwent an episode of extreme mass loss, possibly caused by stellar encounters or by evolution in compact binaries, while they approach the tip of the red giant branch (\cite{Kipp67}).
+Empirical evidence based on field white dwarfs, for which spectroscopic mass estimates are available, indicates that only a fraction of the order of 10\% has masses below 0.45\,M$_\odot$, which is the limiting mass required to remove the electronic degeneracy and to ignite He-core burning via the He-core flash (\cite{Cast06}).
+These He-core white dwarfs are generally considered to be the aftermath of binary star evolution, since single stars with such low masses are not expected to evolve to the white dwarf cooling sequence within a Hubble time.
+These objects underwent an episode of extreme mass loss, possibly caused by stellar encounters or by evolution in compact binaries, while they approach the tip of the red giant branch ({\bf RGB}, \cite{Kipp67}).

 In 2003 \cite{Hansen03} published a study on the effects of binary evolution on the white dwarfs in globular clusters.
-Binary formation by exchange interactions between hard binaries and single stars in globular clusters promotes the production of helium-core white dwarfs as it increases the average secondary mass in binaries containing C/O white dwarfs or neutron stars (thereby increasing the probability of mass transfer episodes).
-In addition the final helium-core white dwarf will be removed preferably from these systems during ensuing exchange interactions.
-Tidal captures followed by mergers or direct stellar collisions involving red giants result in binaries with a red giant core (= proto helium-core white dwarf) and a more massive companion, which accreted most of the red giant's envelope (unless that was ejected).
-Low-mass helium-core white dwarfs are, at fixed effective temperature, brighter than typical C/O-core white dwarfs and the cooling times of the former objects are significantly longer than the latter ones.
-This means that even a small fraction of helium-core white dwarfs significantly increases the number of observed bright white dwarfs in globular clusters (\cite{Cast94}; \cite{Cast06}, see also Sect.~\ref{GCsec:SearchDir} for $\omega$\,Cen and Sect~\ref{GCsec:Helium} for NGC\,6791).
+Binary formation by exchange interactions between hard binaries and single stars in globular clusters promotes the production of He-core white dwarfs as it increases the average secondary mass in binaries containing C/O white dwarfs or neutron stars (thereby increasing the probability of mass transfer episodes).
+In addition the final He-core white dwarf will be removed preferably from these systems during ensuing exchange interactions.
+Tidal captures followed by mergers or direct stellar collisions involving red giants result in binaries with a red giant core (= proto He-core white dwarf) and a more massive companion, which accreted most of the red giant's envelope (unless that was ejected).
+Low-mass He-core white dwarfs are, at fixed effective temperature, brighter than typical C/O-core white dwarfs and the cooling times of the former objects are significantly longer than the latter ones.
+This means that even a small fraction of He-core white dwarfs significantly increases the number of observed bright white dwarfs in globular clusters (\cite{Cast94}; \cite{Cast06}, see also Sect.~\ref{GCsec:SearchDir} for $\omega$\,Cen and Sect~\ref{GCsec:Helium} for NGC\,6791).